 - I've presented two papers on my work at the MUME 2012 and MUME 2013 conferences on musical metacreation.

 My sound installation Landscape with Water and Woodblocks was exhibited at OV Gallery in Shanghai in September 2012.

 I organized a pretty packed game music concert

 - During summer 2012, my real-time data visualization piece Cycles, Tides, and Seasons ran at the Boston Harbor Islands Pavilion.

-- I've had another seven-channel video piece, Model Lightbox, in rotation at the Boston Convention and Exhibition Center.
+- My seven-channel video piece, Model Lightbox, was in rotation at the Boston Convention and Exhibition Center in 2012.

 My real-time video piece Shanghai Traces ran at

 The Glamour Bar in Shanghai from 2010 to 2015.

 My choral work "Lao Zhang" was premiered by Dale Warland at the Chorus America conference in June 2012.